jgonzalezdr/CppUMockGen/MANUAL.md

 ##### Generating Expectation Helper Functions

 To generate expectation helper functions, pass the path where you want the files with the expectation helper functions to be generated as output using the `-e` / `--expect-output` option (additionally to or instead of the `-m` option).
-If the output option parameter is a directory path (i.e. ending with a path separator) then the output file names will be deduced from the input file name by replacing its extension by *"_expect.cpp"* / *"_expect.hpp"* and appended to the passed directory.
+If the output option parameter is the path to an existing directory (or ends with a path separator) then the output file names will be deduced from the input file name by replacing its extension by *"_expect.cpp"* / *"_expect.hpp"* and will be generated in that directory.
 If the output option parameter is empty it is equivalent to passing the current directory.
 If the output option parameter is **'@'**, the mock is printed to the console.
 In other cases the output file names will be deduced from the output option parameter by replacing its extension by *".cpp"* / *".hpp"*.

 Expectation helper functions are declared inside root namespace `expect`, using the same namespace hierarchy than the mocked function but appending character **'$'** to each original namespace to avoid name clashes.
 Additionally, for member functions an innermost namespace hierarchy is declared according to the function class nesting hierarchy, also appending **'$'** to class names (e.g., expectation helper for member functions of class `foo` inside namespace `bar ` are declared inside namespace `expect::bar$::foo$`).